 It is essential for your safety that these ventilators are not blocked at any time.

 Ventilation in Separate Bedrooms

-In campervans with separated sleeping areas, separate ventilation is required and is provided via a roof skylight at high level and a ventilator at low level within a bed box.
+In campervans with separated sleeping areas, separate ventilation is required and is provided via a roof skylight at high level and a ventilator at low level.

 Gas Dispersal Holes